How to register, operate a company in Kenya as a Foreigner

 Choosing the right company type and structure

 Regardless of your business type or industry, every journey begins with the Company Registry.
-This pivotal organization acts as your gateway to the Kenyan market, guiding you through the registration process and issuing essential investment certificates and permits.
+This pivotal organisation acts as your gateway to the Kenyan market, guiding you through the registration process and issuing essential investment certificates and permits.

 Regulatory compliance for Kenyan companies